KittyGiraudel/site/_posts/2015-02-03-translating-sass-guidelines.md

  `- index.md
 ```

-However I did not want each translation's index to be in charge of importing the chapters in the correct order.
+However I did not want each translation’s index to be in charge of importing the chapters in the correct order.
 What if I want to switch the position of two chapters?
 Having to update all `index.md` is not very convenient.
 Furthermore, some chapters are separated by the [donate partial](https://github.com/HugoGiraudel/sass-guidelines/blob/gh-pages/_includes/donate.html).
 This should not be language-specific but a global configuration.

 Thus, I found a way to keep `index.md` clean and tidy, like so: